stevelorenz/comnetsemu/examples/README.md

 Docker-in-Docker(dind) is used by ComNetsEmu as an lightweight emulation for nested-Virtualization.
 The Dockerhost with internal Docker containers deployed is used to **mimic** an actual physical host that runs Docker containers.

+#### DPDK

+A basic example of running [DPDK](https://www.dpdk.org/) application inside Docker container and deploying it on ComNetsEmu.
+Check the [doc](./dpdk/README.md) in the subdirectory for details.

 #### mininet_demystify

 Demystify technologies used in Mininet for lightweight network emulation.